TopEFT/topeft/README_FITTING.md

  ### Setting up

-  In order to run combine, you will need to get the appropriate CMSSW release and clone several repositories.
+  In order to run combine, you will need to get the appropriate CMSSW release and to clone several repositories.

 #### Set up the CMSSW release
 Install CMSSW_10_2_13 ***OUTSIDE OF YOUR TOPCOFFEA DIR AND NOT IN CONDA***